 No-Cost Information Security Tips for Businesses

-Use the most up-to-date version of your web browser with 128-bit encryption capability.
+Use the most up-to-date version of your web browser (and watch for the “s” after the http in the web address).
 This feature will prevent anyone from “eavesdropping” on your data as it travels between you and your financial institution or your customers.

 When your browser or operating system is out of date, critical security patches aren’t being provided by Microsoft, Apple, or other companies—leaving you vulnerable to hackers and identity thieves.